-A Request for Quote (RFQ), sometimes called a request for quotation or an invitation for bid (IFB), is part of the process of securing procurements for a project.
+A Request for Quote (RFQ), sometimes called a request for a quotation or an invitation for bid (IFB), is part of the process of securing procurements for a project.
 The RFQ is a way to narrow down the suppliers to only those who can meet your price range at a consistent rate.
 The RFQ is often sent before the request for proposal (RFP).

-The RFQ and the RFP are similar documents in that each together or separately is how the communications with suppliers begins.
+The RFQ and the RFP are similar documents in that each together or separately is how the communications with suppliers begin.
 The RFP provides details about the project and the service or materials needed.
 The RFQ more specifically is asking for how much that service or goods will cost to set a price for the project.

 Using an RFQ is not exclusive to project management and can be found across many industries.
 In project management, the RFQ is used as a mechanism in procurement and helps the project managers meet the goals of their budget.
 They can then contract with suppliers or vendors who meet their financial restrictions.

-Why You Need a RFQ Template
+Why You Need an RFQ Template

 The RFQ template is important because project managers are sending these documents out to suppliers and vendors while managing a project.
 The template is formatted in such a way that it’s flexible enough to use for any type of project.
 You’ll likely be sending out a lot more than one, so having a template saves time.